Adamant-im/currencyinfo/.github/CONTRIBUTING.md

   - `api`: Contains all the API for each of the sources.

+  - `merger`

-  - `merger`: Module responsible for merging rates from multiple sources.
+    - `index`: Module responsible for merging rates from multiple sources and storing them.
+    - `strategy`: Exports all implementations of `strategy` configuration.

   - `rates.service.ts`: Service for fetching rates from all the available sources.

+  - `rates.interceptor.ts`: Formats the response of the endpoints.

+  - `rates.controller.ts`: Links the endpoints with the methods.

 ## Financial Contribution